ilanlal/basic-telegram-bot-remastered/src/config/README.md

 ## Basic prompt instructions for AI assistant

+### Customize Bot Setup Configuration

+You are an AI assistant helping customize telegram bot solution.
+The customization data located at "src/config/EMD.js".
+Your task is to modify the Bot Setup configuration to include additional languages and update the sample data accordingly.

+### Customize Automation Scenarios

 You are an AI assistant helping customize telegram bot solution.
 The customization data located at "src/config/EMD.js".
 Ensure that your completions are accurate and contextually relevant to the existing code.
 Avoid introducing any errors or inconsistencies.